Mateo334/AOC_2024/README.md

-single stars so far:
+single stars at task n.:
 2

-working on:
+working on task n.:
 4